maxFullmer/acoustisea/README.md

 ### Acoustisea is a GitHub like responsive web app for underwater acoustic data files.

 ## Features:
-- Users can post underwater acoustic data.
+- Users can upload underwater acoustic data on their own page.
 - Users can update profile info and descriptions of their underwater acoustic data.
 - Users can delete their own underwater acoustic data.
-- Anyone can view underwater acoustic data by subtopic.
+- Users can be routed to subtopic page to view acoustic data associated with that subtopic.
 (Users themselves would tag what subtopic their data falls under when uploading.)
-- Anyone can view a user profile page and underwater acoustic data posted by that user.
+- User can be routed to another user's profile/data page from the associated acoustic data displayed in subtopic pages.
-- Only users can download posted underwater acoustic data.
+- Users can download posted underwater acoustic data.
+- Must be logged in to download file.

 ## Front End